shubham44321/Fun-Traslator-App/README.md

 # Fun-Traslator-App
- An app to translate text .
+ An app to translate your text in Minion,Pirates,hodor and Yoda Language .